 # How to Join Wusoup

-> [!info] Guest mode
+> [!info] Before joining

 >

-> First please check out the site's [[#Guest mode|guest mode]] to make sure that this is actually something you're interested in doing.
-There's effort involved, and _many_ folks won't like the [[About/Community Standards#Rules|rules]] or [[About/Mission|mission]].
+> Please first read the site's [[About/Standards|Community Standards]] and [[About/Mission|mission]] to make sure that this is actually something you're interested in doing.
+There's effort involved, and _many_ folks won't like Wusoup's strict standards.

-Wusoup is a **members-only** community with an emphasis on [[About/Mission#7.
-Wusoup is about **quality over quantity**|quality over quantity]].
-The number of spots for new members is limited, and will be carefully tuned over time to make sure that the community's [[About/Mission|mission]] and unique culture can be safeguarded.
+Wusoup is a **members-only** community with an emphasis on [[About/Mission|quality over quantity]].
+The number of spots for new members may be tuned over time to make sure that the community's [[About/Mission|mission]] and unique culture can be safeguarded.

 ## By invitation

-As you earn [[Usage/Karma|karma]], you'll occasionally be rewarded with single-use [[Usage/Invites|invites]] that you can share with friends to allow them to join the community.
+When invites are available, members can earn single-use [[Usage/Invites|invites]] that they can share with friends to allow them to join the community.

 By sharing an invite with someone, you **vouch for them**: